bicCluster/learning-cluster/README.md

 `losalamos` should also hold a Ambari Agent to be part of the cluster;
 - Keep in mind that `losalamos` should be one of the clients;
 - Make sure you use `ulimit` to change file descriptors limit before installing Ambari, or you may encounter problems in running the cluster.
+- If by any chance you mapped the History Server incorrectly, you can change it using the steps given [here](https://cwiki.apache.org/confluence/display/AMBARI/Move+Mapreduce2+History+Server) instead of re-doing everything.

 # <a name="recreate-cluster">How to Re-create the Cluster</a>
 In case anything you configured wrong, you might want to rebuild the cluster again.
 Please follow the below steps.